gbif/hp-swissnatcoll/en/how-to-publish-data.md

 ## Export my data

 1. Click on **Export**.
-2. Select the headers of the export file you want to generate (either your original headers, as imported in the [Upload my data](/en/how-to-publish-data#upload-my-data) part, or the Darwin Core (DWC) Attributes, as mapped in the [Map my data](/en/how-to-publish-data#map-my-data) part.
+2. Select the headers of the export file you want to generate (either your original headers, as imported in the [Import my data](/en/how-to-publish-data#import-my-data) part, or the Darwin Core (DWC) Attributes, as mapped in the [Map my data](/en/how-to-publish-data#map-my-data) part.
    - You can select only one at a time.
 If you want both, export the records twice.
-3. Select the data layer you want to export (either your original data (Raw), as imported in the [Upload my data](/en/how-to-publish-data#upload-my-data) part, or the encoded data, as encoded in the [Encode my data](/en/how-to-publish-data#encode-my-data) part.
+3. Select the data layer you want to export (either your original data (Raw), as imported in the [Import my data](/en/how-to-publish-data#import-my-data) part, or the encoded data, as encoded in the [Encode my data](/en/how-to-publish-data#encode-my-data) part.
    - You can select only one at a time.
 If you want both, export the records twice.
 4. Click on **Start export**.
   - The page view changes from "Records" to "Exports" where all of your exported files are listed.